 We’re not quite at a stage where 3D printers are in every home like computers or smartphones, but you can now get a great 3D printer for under $300.
-With so many options out there, we’ve narrowed it down to 5 top $300 3D printers.
+With so many options out there, we’ve narrowed it down to our top $300 3D printers.
 But first, here’s what you can expect from a 3D printer under $300.

 |Name||Price||Where to buy|

 |Creality Ender 3 V2||$249||Creality Store here||Amazon here|

 |Anycubic Mega S||$249||Anycubic Store here||Amazon here|

 What to expect in a 3D printer under $300

 Naturally, you can’t expect the world for $300.
 More premium printers will offer better precision, stability, consistency, a wider material range, and better temperature control.

 $300 3D printers almost always feature an open print area rather than a built-in enclosure — though some can be fitted with enclosures — are often 3D printer kits you need to build yourself, and are mostly restricted to filaments like ABS, PLA and TPU.

 However, there are still some really effective low cost 3D printers for $300 on the market right now, famed for their reliability and workhorse qualities.
 We’ve listed some of our top recommendations below.